 172.16.0.12:9092) represents the communication address used to obtain the backend service.
 There may be multiple ports in a real access address.
 Please open all ports after 9092 to the internet on your server, so that the service can be accessed normally.

-Operation scenario: If your consumer or producer is located in a self-built data center or another cloud, you can produce and consume data in CKafka through public network access.
+Operation scenario: if your consumer or producer is located in a self-built data center or another cloud, you can produce and consume data in CKafka through public network access.

-Suggestions: To ensure security, Kafka offers various security authentication mechanisms, which mainly fall into the SSL and SASL2 categories.
+Suggestion: to ensure security, Kafka offers various security authentication mechanisms, which mainly fall into the SSL and SASL2 categories.
 Among them, SASL/PLAIN is an authentication method based on account and password and more commonly used.
 CKafka supports SASL_PLAINTEXT authentication.
 You are recommended to configure the authentication method as appropriate when selecting public domain name access.